African Socialist Movement

 African Socialist Movement (Mouvement Socialiste Africain, MSA) was a political party in French West Africa.
-The MSA was formed following a meeting of the Section française de l'Internationale ouvrière (SFIO) federations of Cameroon, Chad, the French Congo (now the Republic of the Congo and Gabon), French Sudan (now Mali), Guinea, Niger, Oubangui-Chari (now the Central African Republic), and Senegal; the meeting was held in Conakry from 11 January to 13 January 1957.
+The MSA was formed following a meeting of the Section française de l'Internationale ouvrière (SFIO) federations of Cameroon, Chad, the French Congo (now the Republic of the Congo and Gabon), French Sudan (now Mali), Guinea, Niger, Oubangui-Chari (now the Central African Republic), and Senegal; the meeting was held in Conakry from 11 to 13 January 1957.
 At that meeting it was decided that the African federations would break with its French parent organisation and form the MSA.

 The first meeting of the leading committee of MSA met from 9 to 10 February in Dakar the same year.
 Two SFIO delegates attended the session.
 MSA opted for a federalist solution for French West Africa.
 On 26 March 1958, the MSA signed a declaration in Paris merging itself into the African Regroupment Party (PRA).

 Leadership

 At its founding, Lamine Guèye became the president of MSA, Barry III the general secretary and Djibo Bakary the deputy general secretary.